-- 1. The "IT" proposition: If IT does not affect the expected cash flows or the riskiness of the cash flows, IT cannot affect value. - 2.
+- The "IT" proposition: If IT does not affect the expected cash flows or the riskiness of the cash flows, IT cannot affect value. - The "DON'T BE A WUSS" proposition: Valuation requires that you make estimates of expected cash flows in the future, not that you be right about those cashflows.
+So, uncertainty is not an excuse for not making estimates. - 3.
 The "DUH" proposition: For an asset to have value, the expected cash flows have to be positive some time over the life of the asset. - The "DON'T FREAK OUT" proposition: Assets that generate cash flows early in their life will be worth more than assets that generate cash flows later; the latter may however have greater growth and higher cash flows to compensate.